 Remember to add a seam allowance to each side of the center section width.
 Add a seam allowance and hem allowance to the width measurement of the side sections.

-Adding piping to the seams is an opportunity to add contrast and makes the seams look like they have a... decorative purpose.
+Adding piping to the seams is an opportunity to add contrast and makes the seams look as if they have a decorative purpose.

 If a full width of fabric will be needed for each section, your fabric requirement will be three times the desired length of the bedspread plus an allowance for a hem on each end.